Alcohol and Other Drug Policies

 The Resident Life Alcohol Policy controls the use, possession or distribution of alcohol in campus residence halls.
 This policy prohibits the possession or use of alcohol by any student under the age of 21 or the furnishing of alcohol to a person known to be under the age of 21.
 It prohibits kegs, the sale of alcohol, and parties involving alcohol.
 Students of legal drinking age may consume alcohol in their rooms, suites or apartments only.

-Office of Campus Activities Alcohol Policy
+Campus Alcohol Policy

 The University prohibits the possession or use of kegs, beer balls, punch bowls, and other common containers of alcoholic beverages of a similar nature on University property, except for possession and use resulting from licensed purchases by the university’s Department of Dining Services.
 Violation of University drug or alcohol policies, on or off-campus, may result in University disciplinary action, as provided in the Code of Student Conduct.